DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 There are two additional scripts that will aggregate results for analysis.

-The first script,`per_question_summary.py` will parse all of the evaluation outputs in a directory and generate a single file with the following columns in addition to the output in each file
+The first script,`per_question_summary.py` will parse all of the outputs created by running `run_evaluations.sh` in a directory and generate a single file with the following columns in addition to the output in each file

 * Input PDF: The input filename
 * Replicate: The replicate number